NCAR/micm/docs/source/user_guide/solver_results.rst

     * This is an instance of a :cpp:class:`micm::RosenbrockSolver::SolverStats` struct which contains information about the number of individual function calls during solving process and the number of accepted or rejected solutions at every time step.

-Upon completion of the simulation, we can inspect the solver state and statistics including the number of individual function calls, acceptance/rejection of solutions and the existence of singular matrix
+Upon completion of the simulation, we can inspect the solver state and statistics including the number of individual function calls, acceptance/rejection of solutions and the existence of singular matrix.

 .. literalinclude:: ../../../test/tutorial/test_but_how_fast_is_it.cpp
   :language: cpp